Pragnya Mohan: Personal life

 Mohan, while a student of Eklavya School in Class XI choose the science stream.
-However two years later, she decided to pursue the Chartered accountancy course due to a good return for the time invested and option of self study meant more time for pursuing sports.
+She was an above average science student and decided to pursue the Chartered accountancy course due to a good return for the time invested and option of self study meant more time for pursuing sports.
 After clearing her intermediate exam, she spent a year interning in Ernst & Young, a Big Four accounting firm.
-However due to long hours of work and outstation audits, her sports suffered.
+However, due to long hours of work and outstation audits, her sports suffered.
 In February 2015, she switched firms and in the summer of 2017, she cleared the final exams to qualify as a Chartered Accountant (CA) from the Institute of Chartered Accountants of India (ICAI).
 After which she plunged into training for triathlon full time.
 While in her hometown Ahmedabad she is coached by her father Pratap Mohan, she also travels to Australia and Spain to train under international coaches like Eva Ledesma.

 Mohan is a public speaker having delivered TEDx talk at IIM Bangalore in 2019 alongside Kavita Krishnamurti, Tejasvi Surya and Komal Nahta and at IIM Ahmedabad in 2021 alongside Viral Acharya, Shivshankar Menon and Medha Patkar.
 She regularly speaks in ICAI national conferences about the lessons and importance of sports.
 She used to be a paper presenter at the CA Students National Conference and also bagged the best paper presenter award.
 She is also a qualified paragliding pilot having done her club pilot course from Kamshet.

 She had travelled to Melbourne, Australia in March 2020 to train.
 She got stuck there due to the COVID-19 lockdowns.
 Later she decided to stay back as the situation in Melbourne improved and she had access to better training facilities.
-She returned back in September 2021, spending 19 months away from her home in India.
+She returned in September 2021, spending 19 months away from her home in India.

 In March 2022, the British High Commission, New Delhi had picked Mohan amongst top seven elite athletes of India alongside Neeraj Chopra, PV Sindhu and Pullela Gopichand as a role model sportsperson for the upcoming 2022 Commonwealth Games and posted a video on social media.

 Mohan has been selected by the World Triathlon for their mentee program.
 As a part of it she is trying to popularize her sport in different parts of India particularly through talks at top educational institutes and the use of social media.